ryan-m-moreno/portfolio/index.md

 January 2017 - February 2018

-* Conducted diagnostics and performed repairs on endpoint hardware to ensure optimal functionality and performance, while meticulously documenting all processes and outcomes.
+* Conducted diagnostics and repairs on mobile devices, computer hardware, and Internet of Things (IoT) devices to ensure optimal functionality and performance, while maintaining detailed documentation of all procedures and results.

-* Managed threat detection diagnostics through malware analysis by examining files and task manager processes for potential malware.
-Utilized established playbooks to effectively mitigate and eliminate any identified indicators of compromise (IOCs).
+* Managed threat detection diagnostics through malware analysis by examining logs, files, and running processes to identify potential threats.
+Leveraged established playbooks to efficiently contain and mitigate identified Indicators of Compromise (IOCs).

-* Executed data backups and recovery procedures to ensure data integrity and protection.
+* Executed data transfer and backups to ensure the integrity, security, and protection of critical data.

-* Performed computer reimaging and ensured proper disposal to securely and thoroughly remove all sensitive information.
+* Improved service efficiency and enhanced customer satisfaction by reducing customer turnaround time by 25%.

-* Regularly implements hardening techniques, including software system updates, to reduce the risk of malware attacks by up to 50%, thereby ensuring optimal performance and enhancing the overall security posture.
+* Performed imaging and reimaging of operating systems on computers, including both macOS and Windows, ensuring proper configuration and seamless functionality.

 ```
 CERTIFICATES